 All assignments must be typed or neatly hand-written, and on separate pages.
 All entries must be typed in 12 pt. font, with 1-inch margins.
 No fancy fonts.
 Include your name and the proper assignment letter (A, B, C, or D) on each page.

 A. What writing means to you: Write a short reflective piece that addresses the following: What role do you want writing play in your life?
 Why do you write?
 What kind of writing excites you most?
 Who are some pieces of writing that have inspired you?
 What are your favorite forms (short stories, novels, poetry, comic books, film/tv) and why?
 (Limit: 500 words/double-spaced.)

 B. Original Writing: Chose one and only one of the following prompts:

 1. Prose Fiction: Write a short story in any genre about a character who is certain about who they are discovering something new about themselves, and the consequences of that discovery.
 (Limit 700 words/double-spaced.)

-C. Dramatic Writing: Write a two-person scene in play format in which one character tries to get something from another character: $20, a family heirloom, forgiveness — anything as long as it’s specific.
-Only use a few slight stage directions.
-(Limit: 300 words / double-spaced.)
+2. Dramatic Writing: Write a two-person scene in play, screenplay, or comic book format in which one character tries to get something from another character.
+(Limit: 3 pages)

-If you previously attended CSSSA, upload your answer to the following question: What did you learn from your time at CSSSA?
+D. Returning Student Statement: If you previously attended CSSSA, upload your answer to the following question: What did you learn from your time at CSSSA?
 How and in what ways has your writing grown since leaving CSSSA?
 What do you plan to do with your four weeks if you return?
 If you attended CSSSA in a different department, one of your recommendation letters must be from a former CSSSA instructor.
 (Limit: 500 words/double spaced.)

 Assignments will be uploaded once the application is complete.
-Please save your assignments with your first initial and last name followed by the appropriate letter for each of the submission.
+Please save your assignments with your first initial and last name followed by the appropriate letter for each of the submissions.
 For example, John Smith would save his work as follows: